 Some degrees also hold special programmatic accreditation.
 Students should seek an Ed.D. in reading and literacy accredited by Council for the Accreditation of Educator Preparation (CAEP).
 CAEP evaluates and accredits educator preparation programs based on content and pedagogical knowledge; clinical partnerships and practice; and candidate quality, recruitment, and selectivity.

-Doctorate in Reading and Literacy Careers
+Careers With a Doctorate in Reading & Literacy

 Students who complete an online doctorate in literacy education are qualified to work in various fields.
 Some Ed.D. holders continue their classroom work as reading specialists or resource teachers, while others become elementary, middle, or high school principals.
 Some graduates apply their specialized knowledge of literacy acquisition and curriculum design to careers as instructional coordinators.
 Others become trainers for businesses or governments.